damiant/dust/docs/watch-app.md

 - The watch uses its **own GPS** after Update Watch; choosing and tracking work even when the iPhone is back at camp.
 - Star something later, then Update Watch again — the catalog is a snapshot.
-- Restroom and Ice pick the nearest point **at tap time** and stick to it.
+- Restroom, Ice, and Medical pick the nearest point **at tap time** and stick to it.
   Distance and bearing to that point update as you walk.
 - Camps and Art lists sort nearest-first.
 Events and Parties sort soonest-first and drop off the watch when they end.